weitong8591/differentiable_ransac/README.md

-# Fully Differentiable RANSAC Implementation in PyTorch
+# Generalized Differentiable RANSAC Implementation in PyTorch

 ## Python Environments
 Here are some required packages,